Atenea-inc/node-sdk/README.md

 ## 📄 License

-This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.
+This project is licensed under the [GPL-3.0-only](LICENSE) license.